vladimirkosmala/FrontEndKit/docs/README.md

 window.model = model;
 ```

-This will help us to debug by exposing the model to the global context.
+We create a new instance of our model and we inject it inside the global context.
+This will help us to debug.
 Refresh the page.

 In the inspector (right-click), type `model` and press enter.
 You should see the content of this instance.
 Check that the remaining time is equal to zero by typing `model.remaining`.
 We will start the timer without its view by typing `model.start('penne')` and we check that it works by viewing the `remaining` attribute, does it decrease?